DCsunset/chord-dht/README.md

 ## TODO

-- [] Transfer keys when joining or a node is back
+- [ ] Transfer keys when joining or a node is back
-- [] Allow node to leave
+- [ ] Allow node to leave
-- [] Replicate keys when a node is down
+- [ ] Replicate keys when a node is down
+- [ ] Benchmarking